orderfactory/design-principles-js/README.md

 - **Observability-First (OFP)**: **Required foundation.** IVP benefits from checkpoint events, progress metrics, and resumption logs.
 Without observability, debugging partial failures is guesswork.
 - **Fail Fast (FF)**: IVP doesn't contradict FF—fail fast when detecting errors, but preserve completed work before failing.
 - **Graceful Degradation (GD)**: GD keeps services running despite failures; IVP keeps *progress* safe despite interruptions.
 Complementary.
-- **Design by Contract (DbC)**: DbC invariants should hold at every checkpoint, not just at operation start/end.
+- **Design by Contract (DBC)**: DBC invariants should hold at every checkpoint, not just at operation start/end.
 - **Explicit Dependencies (EDP)**: State required for resumption is a dependency—make it explicit and injectable for testing.

 **When NOT to apply IVP:**